gabberiel/cytokine_activity/Markdown_notes/General_comments.md

 ## Code Structure

 ### Recordings --- File Structure
 After preprocessing the continious data-files in MATLAB, the observed CAP-waveform instances (wf) and corresponding timestamps (ts) are saved as "wf+recording_title+.mat" and "ts+recording_title+.mat" respectively.
-These titles are specifided in MATLABs "Preprocessing_MAIN"-script.
+These titles are defined in MATLABs "Preprocessing_MAIN"-script.

 ### Hyperparameters
 All parameters for each different run is specified in .json file.
 This is loaded in  main-files and passed as 'hype'-input to most function.
 The params are then accessable as: